-Timeliness standards refer to the time from receipt of the referral by the vascular service to treatment except when stated as otherwise, and apply regardless of where the patient presents (arterial centre, network hospital or to primary care, including podiatry).
+Fimeliness standards refer to the time from receipt of the referral by the vascular service to treatment except when stated as otherwise, and apply regardless of Vascular services should reduce preventable deaths and improve quality of life for people with vascular disease. where the patient presents (arterial centre, network hospital or to primary care, including podiatry).